psychological safety

 Transactional Analysis

 By Jade Garratt Have you ever found yourself reacting to something a colleague said as if you were a child being told off by their parents, even though you’re both adults and peers?
-Or ever said something to a teammate
+Or made a casual, lighthearted remark to

 Read More »